derekkraan/horde/guides/getting_started.md

 This is also where you can set additional options for Horde.Supervisor:
 - `:members`, a list of members (if your cluster will have static membership)
 - `:distribution_strategy`, the distribution strategy (`Horde.UniformDistribution` is default)
-- `:delta_crdt_options`, for tuning the delta CRDT that underpins Horde
+- `:delta_crdt`, for tuning the delta CRDT that underpins Horde

 See the documentation for `Horde.Supervisor` for more information.